-As a result of potential defaults under the Existing Credit Agreement resulting from among other things, the Company's performance and higher than projected debt levels, the Settlement Charge, and the Roche Loan, the Company has obtained several amendments and waivers to the Existing Credit Agreement.
-In September 1996, the Company negotiated an amendment (the "Fourth Amendment") to the Existing Credit Agreement.
-The Fourth Amendment modified the interest coverage and leverage ratios applicable to the quarters ending September 30 and December 31, 1996.
-The Fourth Amendment also increased the interest rate margin on its revolving credit facility from 0.25% to 0.875% and increased the interest rate margin on its term loan facility from 0.375% to 1.00%.
-As a result of the Settlement Charge in the third quarter of 1996, as described above, the Company obtained a waiver (the "Third Waiver") which excluded the special charge from covenant calculations for the periods covered by the most recent amendment until 30 days after the 1996 Government Settlement.
+As a result of the Company's performance, higher than projected debt levels and a potential default under the Existing Credit Agreement, the Company obtained waivers for the quarter ended June 30, 1996 of certain covenants under the Existing Credit Agreement and on September 23, 1996, subsequently negotiated an amendment (the "Fourth Amendment") to the Existing Credit Agreement.
+The Fourth Amendment modifies the interest coverage and leverage ratios applicable to the quarters ending September 30 and December 31, 1996.
+The Fourth Amendment also increases the interest rate margin on its revolving credit facility from 0.25% to 0.875% and increases the interest rate margin on its term loan facility from 0.375% to 1.00%. result of the Settlement Charge in the third quarter of 1996, as described above, the Company obtained a waiver (the "Third Waiver") which excludes the special charge from covenant calculations for the periods covered by the most recent amendment until 30 days after the 1996 Government Settlement.
 As a result of the Roche Loan and the 1996 Government Settlement, the Company negotiated a Fifth Amendment and Fourth Waiver (the "Fifth Amendment") to the Existing Credit Agreement.
 The Fifth Amendment extended the Third Waiver until January 31, 1997 and excluded the Roche Loan from covenant calculations for the quarters ending December 31, 1996 and March 31, 1997.
 On January 27, 1997, the Company negotiated a waiver (the "Fifth Waiver") which further extended the Third Waiver until March 31, 1997.
+Because of the limited period covered by the waivers, approximately \$998 million of the Company's debt that otherwise would have been classified as long-term has been classified as current in the September 30, 1996 consolidated balance sheet.
+Such classification has created a material deficiency in short-term liquidity.
+The Company expects to seek an additional waiver and amendment to the Existing Credit Agreement to be effective through completion of the Rights Offering.
+There can be no assurance that such a waiver or amendment can be obtained.
+In addition, the Roche Loan matures March 31, 1997.
+While the Company expects to seek an extension thereof through the completion of the Rights Offering, there can be no assurance such an extension can be obtained.